avikadhao/excel-sales-financial-analysis/README.md

 # Excel Sales & Financial Performance Analysis

-This project focuses on analyzing **Sales and Financial performance** using Microsoft Excel dashboards.
+This project focuses on analyzing **Sales and Financial performance** using Microsoft Excel reports and analysis .
 The analysis helps stakeholders understand revenue growth, profitability, and market performance.

 ---